 For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage, and employment trend information.

-View AHIMA’s Career Map, which provides an interactive display of various HIM job titles, roles, and career pathways.
+The AHIMA's Career Map also provides an interactive display of various HIM job titles, roles, and career pathways.

 The program provides theoretical and practical laboratory instruction in the classroom and professional practice experience in various health care environments.
 The program is offered in a combination of evening, hybrid, and online classes, and ambulatory health care settings.